Data protection

 • Under data protection law we are able to process this data because it is necessary for a task carried out in the public interest (Article 6(1)(e) GDPR: "processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller").

-• In some circumstances, for example if you participate in certain activities as part of our outreach programmes, we may process your data because you have given your consent for us to do this (Article 6(1)(a) GDPR: “the data subject has given consent to the processing of his or her personal data for one or more specific purposes”).
+• In some circumstances, for example if you participate in certain activities as part of our access programmes, we may process your data because you have given your consent for us to do this (Article 6(1)(a) GDPR: “the data subject has given consent to the processing of his or her personal data for one or more specific purposes”).

 • We are able to process special category data as it is justified under Article 9(2)(g) UK GDPR - "processing is necessary for reasons of substantial public interest, on the basis of domestic law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject".
 Our substantial public interest conditions (which will vary depending on the nature of the processing) are Schedule 1, Part 2, Paragraph 6 of the Data Protection Act 2018 (Statutory purposes) or Schedule 1, Part 2, Paragraph 8 of the Data Protection Act 2018 (Equality of opportunity or treatment).